emmo-repo/domain-electrochemistry/sphinx/electrochemistry.rst

 Elucidation:
    electric potential of the indicator electrode, in chronopotentiometry at constant current, at the instant when the time that has elapsed since the application of current is equal to one-fourth of the transition time
+Comment:
+   In practice, appropriate correction for the double-layer charging current is needed.

 .. raw:: html